 The Impact of Not Getting Married

-Some think that the lack of a structural system can hurt social welfare.
-With its diminishing popularity, fewer unions mean less social influence.
+Some think that the lack of a structural system can hurt future social welfare.
+With its diminishing popularity from previous generations, fewer unions mean less social influence.
 The reality is that young people want to get married, but they are not able to get married as quickly as previous generations.

 Millennials delay marriage rather than completely renounce the institution.
 Millennials would like to assess their brides before they leap into what is meant to be a lifetime engagement.